Tensor categories for vertex operator superalgebra extensions: Applications

 \subsubsection{Simple current extensions}

-In \cite{CKL}, certain types of simple current extensions were analyzed.
+Certain types of simple current extensions were studied in \cite{CKL}.
 Here we summarize a few important results.
 Let $\cC$ be a ribbon vertex tensor category of generalized modules for a simple \VOA{} $V$.
 Let $J$ be a simple current, that is, $J$ is simple and there exists a simple object $J^{-1}$ such that $J^{-1}\fus{} J\cong V$.
-Let $c_{J,J}$ be the scalar such that $\cR_{J,J}=c_{J,J} 1_{J\fus{}J}$ and let $\theta_J$ be the scalar with which the twist $\theta$ acts on $J$. \begin{theo} \textup{\cite[Corollary\ 2.8]{CKL}} The following relation (spin statistics) holds:
+Let $c_{J,J}$ be the scalar such that $\cR_{J,J}=c_{J,J} 1_{J\fus{}J}$ and let $\theta_J$ be the scalar by which the twist $\theta$ acts on $J$. \begin{theo} \textup{\cite[Corollary\ 2.8]{CKL}} The following relation (spin statistics) holds:

 \end{theo} \begin{theo} \textup{\cite[Theorem\ 3.9]{CKL}} Let $J$ be a self-dual simple current ($J\fus{}J\cong V$) with $\theta_J=\pm 1$.
-This leads to the following four cases, with $A=V\oplus J$. \begin{enumerate} \item When $\theta_J = 1$ and $\qdim(J)=1$, $A$ has a natural structure of a $\ZZ$-graded \VOA{}. \item When $\theta_J = 1$ and $\qdim(J)=-1$, $A$ has a natural structure of a $\ZZ$-graded \VOSA{} with even part $V$ and odd part $J$. \item When $\theta_J = -1$ and $\qdim(J)=1$, $A$ has a natural structure of a $\frac{1}{2}\ZZ$-graded \VOSA{}, with even part $V$ and odd part $J$. \item When $\theta_J = -1$ and $\qdim(J)=-1$, $A$ has a natural structure of a $\frac{1}{2}\ZZ$-graded \VOA{}. \end{enumerate} \end{theo} We note that in many cases, $\qdim(J)$ is easily deduced from modular $S$-matrices.
+This leads to the following four cases, with $A=V\oplus J$. \begin{enumerate} \item When $\theta_J = 1$ and $\qdim(J)=1$, $A$ has a natural structure of a $\ZZ$-graded \VOA{}. \item When $\theta_J = 1$ and $\qdim(J)=-1$, $A$ has a natural structure of a $\ZZ$-graded \VOSA{} with even part $V$ and odd part $J$. \item When $\theta_J = -1$ and $\qdim(J)=1$, $A$ has a natural structure of a $\frac{1}{2}\ZZ$-graded \VOSA{}, with even part $V$ and odd part $J$. \item When $\theta_J = -1$ and $\qdim(J)=-1$, $A$ has a natural structure of a $\frac{1}{2}\ZZ$-graded \VOA{}. \end{enumerate} \end{theo} In many cases, $\qdim(J)$ is easily deduced from modular $S$-matrices.
 Naturally, we refer to the cases with $\qdim(J)=1$ as producing ``correct statistics'' and $\qdim(J)=-1$ as ``wrong statistics.''
-We shall analyze these cases below with respect to the Verlinde formula.
-In \cite{CKL}, using \cite{Car}, we also gave a natural generalization of the theorem above when $J$ is not necessarily self-dual.
+In the next subsection, we will derive Verlinde formulae corresponding to these cases.
+A natural generalization of the above theorem when $J$ is not necessarily self-dual was also given in \cite{CKL}, using \cite{Car}.

-In \cite{CKL}, a criterion based on conformal weights for deciding when objects in $\cC$ lift to objects of $\rep^0 A$ was also given.
+There is also a criterion based on conformal weights that determines when objects in $\cC$ induce to objects of $\rep^0 A$.
 Let $G$ be the group generated by a simple current $J$ and let

 Assume that $A$ is a \VOSA{}, which is the case if the twist satisfies